VIDEO: Minneapolis Park Police release bodycam footage near George Floyd's in-custody death

 "Based on a review of the body-worn camera footage, which is being released to demonstrate the vantage point of the Park Police officer, the Park Police officer was not in a location to witness or intervene in the MPD incident," a news release said.

 The heavily-redacted bodycam footage shows the park police officer on the scene near the Floyd arrest.
-The arrest was carried out by the Minnesota Police Department.
+The arrest was carried out by the Minneapolis Police Department.

 RELATED: Violent protests rock Minneapolis for 2nd straight night over in-custody death